jenius-apps/ambie/index.md

 ## Support or Contact

-Having trouble Ambie?
+Having trouble with Ambie?
 Contact the creator at ambie_app@outlook.com